 So how do you know which health category you will qualify for?
 You don’t.
 And not one does until the underwriting is complete and the underwriter as everything they need to make an offer.

-One thing we can do is a pre-assessment of what you may qualify.
+One thing we can do is a pre-assessment of what you may qualify for.
 It consists of asking a specific set of health questions, and we can get you an accurate assessment.

 What is a Substandard Life Insurance Rate?

-A substandard life insurance rate is how much will you pay for coverage if you’re not in good health?
-In the insurance world, they are called tables rates and flat extras.
+A substandard life insurance rate is an insurance class a company may ask you to pay for coverage if you’re not in good health?
+Life insurance rate tables are used to determine the final premium.
+In the insurance world, they are called table rates and flat extras.